ganeti/ganeti/doc/design-daemons.rst

 document with a remote function name and data for its arguments.
 The server replies with a JSON response document containing either the result of signalling a failure.

-There will be a special RPC call for identifying a client when connecting to WConfD.
-The client will tell WConfD it's job number and process ID.
-WConfD will fail any other RPC calls before a client identifies this way.

 Any state associated with client processes will be mirrored on persistent storage and linked to the identity of processes so that the WConfD daemon will